LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/fundamentals.md

 This is probably the most confusing part of USD in my opinion when first starting out.
 To inspect the full composition result, we actually have to consult the [PCP cache](pcp.md) or run a `Usd.PrimCompositionQuery`.
 There is another caveat though too, as you'll see in the next section: Composition is **encapsulated**.
 This means our edits to list editable ops only work in the active `layer stack`.
 More info below!
 ~~~

 In Houdini the list editable ops are exposed on the `reference` node.
-The "Reference Operation" parm sets what sub-array (prepend,append,delete) to use, the "Pre-Operation" sets if to `.Clear()` the active list editable op or if to run `.ClearAndMakeExplicit()`.
+The "Reference Operation" parm sets what sub-array (prepend,append,delete) to use, the "Pre-Operation" sets it to `.Clear()` in `Clear Reference Edits in active layer` mode and to `.ClearAndMakeExplicit()` in "Clear All References" mode.

 ![Houdini Reference Node - List Editable Ops](houdiniReferenceComposition.gif)